 You could employ black hat SEO techniques and quickly boost your web page rankings, but think about tomorrow.
 Sooner or later, Google will definitely find out, penalize your site and push your rankings down to page 91.

-I know a lot of bloggers and content marketers who generate thousands of organic visitors to their blogs each month, yet they don’t rank highly in the search engine results pages (SERPs).
+I know a lot of bloggers and content marketers who generate thousands of organic search engine visitors to their blogs each month, yet they don’t rank highly in the search engine results pages (SERPs).

-Let’s explore 7 strategic approaches you can take if you want to generate organic traffic, even if your blog is new and you have no hope of getting Google to send you traffic from the top 10 positions.
+Let’s explore 7 strategic approaches you can take if you want to generate organic traffic from your target audience, even if your blog is new and you have no hope of getting Google to send you traffic from the top 10 search results positions.

 Strategy #1: Syndicate Infographics on Community-Based Networks

 Infographics are powerful traffic, lead and sales drivers, because they’re visual marketing workhorses.
 According to The Content Cloud, “People remember 80% of what they see and do, compared with just 20% of what they read.”

 From 2010 to 2012, KISSmetrics enjoyed more than 41,000 retweets referencing its infographics.
 Unbounce recorded that, in just 2 years, the search for infographics increased 800%.